pagesource/universal-react-v2/templates/optionalFeatures/mock-api/readme.md

-# Universal React App Generator
+# Mock server to mock all api calls

+  - we are using json-server package for mocking rest apis and json-graphql-server for mocking graphql calls.

 ### Installation

-In App folder
+In Project folder

 - yarn install

-This will install the module globally on your app.
+This will install the module on your Project.

 ### Running